FreshRSS/FreshRSS/docs/en/users/04_Subscriptions.md

 # Use bookmarklet

-Bookmarklets are little scripts that you can execute to perform useful or frivolous tasks.
+Bookmarklets are little scripts that you can execute to perform various tasks.
 FreshRSS offers a bookmarklet for subscribing to newsfeeds.

  1. Open "Subscriptions management".
  2. Click on "Subscription tools".